Succession: 'Elders reluctant to let go for fear of pauperdom'

 This a barrier for land mobility to go to the young farmer – where the commercial, established farmer is probably in a better place to pay a higher price.

-“But as regards to your thoughts on farm succession, anything that has the word ‘mandatory’ in it would be resisted with vigor.
+“But, as regards to your thoughts on farm succession, anything that has the word ‘mandatory’ in it would be resisted with vigor.

 “I think the retirement scheme in the past served a very useful function.
 It enabled two families to live on what was the average family farm and the loss of that scheme is making farm succession definitely more difficult,” he said.